KevinLiTian/Harvard_CS50_AI/DIY/tictactoe/README.md

 For all functions that accept a `board` as input, you may assume that it is a valid board (namely, that it is a list that contains three rows, each with three values of either `X`, `O`, or `EMPTY`).
 You should not modify the function declarations (the order or number of arguments to each function) provided.

 Once all functions are implemented correctly, you should be able to run `python runner.py` and play against your AI.
 And, since Tic-Tac-Toe is a tie given optimal play by both sides, you should never be able to beat the AI (though if you don’t play optimally as well, it may beat you!)

+## Hints

+- If you’d like to test your functions in a different Python file, you can import them with lines like `from tictactoe import initial_state`
+- You’re welcome to add additional helper functions to `tictactoe.py`, provided that their names do not collide with function or variable names already in the module
+- Alpha-beta pruning is optional, but may make your AI run more efficiently!